isosphere/isosphere/README.md

 As a software developer I have:
 * built a responsive WASM application that [tracks power outages in Nova Scotia](https://outages.dataheck.com)
 * built a data collection, reporting, and analysis backend for a proprietary trading office
-* designed a custom CRM for a participant in the meat industry
+* designed a custom CRM for a client in the physical meat industry
 * built monitoring software polling a campus of environmental monitoring devices for Sanofi Pasteur in Toronto, Canada
 * produced software that communicates with closed, proprietary protocols via reverse engineering